Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: Evaluation

 \subsection{Pareto Space Analysis}

-Figure~\ref{fig:pareto_curve} shows the design space for a problem size of $2^{20}$ gates under four bandwidth scenarios.
-We sweep all the parameters in Table \ref{tab:design_space} and obtain Pareto curves for each bandwidth individually, and then construct the global Pareto curve from these four local Pareto curves.
-The key highlight from this plot is that HBM3-scale bandwidths (e.g. 1-4 TB/s \cite{hbm3}) \textit{do} yield significant performance gains over, e.g., an HBM2-scale bandwidth (0.5 TB/s \cite{hbm2}).
-Beyond 300 mm$^2$, the globally pareto-optimal design configurations yield over 2$\times$ speedups compared to 512 GB/s designs and over 700$\times$ speedups over the CPU baseline.
+Figure~\ref{fig:Pareto_curve} shows the design space for a problem size of $2^{20}$ gates under seven bandwidth scenarios.
+We sweep all the parameters in Table \ref{tab:design_space} and obtain Pareto curves for each bandwidth individually, and then construct the global Pareto curve from these seven local Pareto curves.
+The key highlight from this plot is that HBM3-scale bandwidths (e.g., 1-4 TB/s \cite{hbm3}) \textit{do} yield significant performance gains over, e.g., an HBM2-scale bandwidth (0.5 TB/s \cite{hbm2}).
+Beyond 300 mm$^2$, the globally Pareto-optimal design configurations yield over 2$\times$ speedups compared to 512 GB/s designs and over 700$\times$ speedups over the CPU baseline.
 This is because high-performance SumCheck designs quickly saturate 512 GB/s of bandwidth.
 In this analysis, we also include the cost of HBM PHYs \cite{nocap, osiris, haac, hbm2, f1, clake, bts, ark, sharp} where the PHY cost is 14.9 mm$^2$ for a single HBM2 PHY and 29.6 mm$^2$ for a single HBM3 PHY.
-For low-performance designs (below 100mm$^2$), higher bandwidth becomes less effective because of the related PHY area costs.
-Figure~\ref{fig:pareto_curve} shows that zkSpeed remains viable even at bandwidths typical of DDR5~\cite{micron_ddr5} (256 GB/s and below).
+For low-performance designs (below 100mm$^2$), high-bandwidth memory becomes less effective, as these designs tend to underutilize the available bandwidth while still incurring the high PHY area overhead associated with HBM-scale memory.
+Figure~\ref{fig:Pareto_curve} shows that zkSpeed remains viable even at bandwidths typical of DDR5~\cite{micron_ddr5} (256 GB/s and below).
 While HBM allows exploring scalability benefits, less expensive memory technologies can be used to achieve Pareto-optimality within a target performance range (e.g., within 50 ms).